Pulse logo

 Nigeria’s national electricity grid collapsed once again on Tuesday, November 5, plunging several cities into darkness and sparking fresh concerns over the country’s power infrastructure.

-The Nigeria power grid collapsed for the second time in less than 24 hours.
+The Nigeria power grid collapsed for the 12th time in 2024.
 [Getty Images]

-The Nigeria power grid collapsed for the second time in less than 24 hours.
+The Nigeria power grid collapsed for the 12th time in 2024.
 [Getty Images]

 Nigeria’s national electricity grid collapsed once again on Tuesday, November 5, plunging several cities into darkness and sparking fresh concerns over the country’s power infrastructure.